5 Traits of Successful Plant Combinations

 ① They're COMPANIONABLE and well-adapted.

-To create your dream garden, it’s essential to narrow your plant choices to only those that share the same cultural requirements.
+To create your dream garden, it’s essential to narrow your plant combination choices to only those that share the same cultural requirements.
 For example, they all want the same amount of sun, have the same water needs, and will grow in your hardiness zone.
-Making a good match in terms of what you have to offer, culture-wise, and making sure that you create a sociable mix of plants that all want the same thing, is the key to success.
+Making a good match in terms of what you have to offer, culture-wise, and making sure that you create a sociable mix of plants that all want the same thing, is the key to creating successful plant combinations.

 ② They rely on a WELL-ROUNDED team